bgoldsc1/bitvector_hw2/README.md

 # bitvector_hw2

+The github link for this project is: https://github.com/bgoldsc1/bitvector_hw2

 The project is written in C++ and each task is completed in the file main.cpp.
 This has the following classes: Bitvector, Rank, Select, and Sparse.
 Note that, in order to create a Bitvector, one must pass a string representation of the Bitvector to the constructor for the Bitvector class.
 For example, to create the Bitvector 01010110 and store it in the variable b, one would write

 Bitvector b = Bitvector("01010110");